Qbject/the-game-of-fifteen/README.md

 ![](doc/img/demo.gif)

-Simple JavaScript implementation of the [Game of Fifteen](https://en.wikipedia.org/wiki/15_puzzle) I wrote in Jun 2019.
-To try out live, visit https://qbject.github.io/the_game_of_fifteen
+A simple JavaScript implementation of the [Game of Fifteen](https://en.wikipedia.org/wiki/15_puzzle) I wrote in Jun 2019.
+To try it out live, visit https://qbject.github.io/the_game_of_fifteen

 ## Special features